Bedtime Stories (film)

 Bedtime Stories is a 2008 American fantasy comedy film directed by Adam Shankman from a screenplay by Matt Lopez and Tim Herlihy based on a story by Lopez.
-It stars Adam Sandler in his first appearance in a family-oriented film alongside Keri Russell, Jonathan Morgan Heit, Laura Ann Kesling, Guy Pearce, Aisha Tyler, Russell Brand, Richard Griffiths, Teresa Palmer, Lucy Lawless and Courteney Cox.
-In the film, when a hotel handyman's stories to his niece and nephew come true, he keeps telling stories that become more outlandish.
-Sandler's production company Happy Madison and Andrew Gunn's company Gunn Films co-produced the film with Walt Disney Pictures.
+It stars Adam Sandler in his first appearance in a family film, alongside Keri Russell, Guy Pearce, Aisha Tyler, Russell Brand, Richard Griffiths, Teresa Palmer, Lucy Lawless, and Courteney Cox.
+In the film, a hotel handyman's stories to his niece and nephew come true, and his stories become more outlandish.
+Sandler's production company Happy Madison Productions and Andrew Gunn's company Gunn Films co-produced the film with Walt Disney Pictures.

-The film was theatrically released on December 25, 2008, by Disney.
-Despite receiving generally negative reviews from critics, it was a box office success, earning $212.9 million against an $80 million budget.
+The film premiered on December 25, 2008, by Disney.
+Despite the film being a box office success, earning $212.9 million against an $80 million budget, it received generally negative reviews from critics.